Lazyjimpressions/ourvidz/docs/08-DATABASE/TABLES/07-characters.md

 - **Reference Images**: Characters can have reference images for generation
 - **Interaction Tracking**: Tracks likes and interaction counts
 - **Role Assignment**: Characters can be AI-controlled or user-controlled
+- **Consistency Methods**: Supports i2i_reference and other consistency methods
+- **Seed Locking**: Can lock generation seeds for consistent character appearance
+- **Quick Start**: Special flag for characters that can be used immediately
+- **Social Features**: Public characters can receive likes and track interactions

 ## **Example Data**
 ```json